 Badger Cellar Bar, Fir Vale Road, Bournemouth

 The Badger Bar was built on the site of the old Grand Hotel situated in Fir Vale Road behind the Chelsea Village complex.
-The first pint was pulled on Tuesday 22nd September 1964 and in the seventies the cellar became a lively music venue for mainly local blues and rock bands, however, one outfit of note that played there on a regular basis was Arms and Legs from Portsmouth.
+The first pint was pulled on Tuesday 22nd September 1964 and in the seventies the cellar became a lively music venue for mainly local blues and rock bands.
+However, one outfit of note that played there on a regular basis was Arms and Legs from Portsmouth.
 Their keyboard player and vocalist was none other than Joe Jackson who went onto fame and fortune after his big hit “Is She Really Going Out With Him” in 1979.
 After many name changes the Badger Bars is now the trendy Vinyl bar (see below).

 Barbarella’s, Stour Road, Tuckton, Bournemouth

 Barbarella’s was adjoined to the Golfers Arms pub in Tuckton.
 Owned by Harry Stiller, it operated mainly as a discothèque but promoted the odd live gig in the late sixties before its closure.
 Apparently the golfers next door were not happy with the mini skirted dolly birds and long haired yobbos infiltrating their pub, plus the local bobbies got wind of underage drinking on the premises.
 Stiller cut his losses, closed the Golfers and Barberella’s and opened the larger Raceway bar that was distinguished by a Formula 3 racing car hanging on the wall.
 In 1986 the pub along with Tucktonia, a theme park which housed a large model village depicting the sites of London and other well known tourist attractions around the UK, was demolished and replaced by a new pub called the Olde Colonial which later became Bar Max.
-The site is now occupied by a large retirement apartment complex.
+The site is now occupied by a large retirement complex and private apartments.